• Loading stock data...

 Bob Frid-Imagn Images

-One of the most downtrodden franchises in U.S. pro sports is hitting the reset button—again—and the team’s reclusive owner briefly re-emerged from the shadows.
+One of the most downtrodden franchises in U.S. pro sports is hitting the reset button—again—and the team’s reclusive owner briefly reemerged from the shadows.

-The Sabres introduced on Tuesday their new general manager, Jarmo Kekäläinen, with predecessor Kevyn Adams “relieved of his duties,” according to the team, after more than five years in the post.
+The Sabres introduced on Tuesday their new GM, Jarmo Kekäläinen, with predecessor Kevyn Adams “relieved of his duties,” according to the team, after more than five years in the post.
 The move arrives as the Sabres have not reached the postseason since 2011, tied with the NFL’s Jets for the longest such streak in major U.S. pro sports.

 After entering this season with elevated hopes of finally breaking that ignominious run, Buffalo ranks next to last in the Eastern Conference, even amid an active, three-game winning streak.